pavithraes/xprof/docs/trace_viewer.md

 Trace Viewer provides the following sections and tracks.

 *   One section for each TPU node, with the following tracks:
+    *   **Steps**: Shows the duration of the training steps running on that TPU core, if appropriately annotated in the user program or framework.
-    *   XLA Modules: the XLA program being executed.
+    *   **XLA Modules**: the XLA program being executed.
-    *   XLA Ops: Shows the XLA HLO operations that ran on the TPU core.
+    *   **XLA Ops**: Shows the XLA HLO operations that ran on the TPU core.
 Each higher-level framework operation (JAX, Tensorflow, or PyTorch, for example) is translated into one or several XLA operations, which are then compiled to run on the TPU.
-    *   XLA TraceMe: User-specified annotations in their code describing logical units of work they intend to track.
+    *   **XLA TraceMe**: User-specified annotations in their code describing logical units of work they intend to track.
 You may still see data here even if you didn’t add any annotations; those are typically added by XLA (e.g., barrier cores), or XProf itself (e.g., dropped trace entries).
-    *   Steps: Shows the duration of the training steps running on that TPU core, if appropriately annotated in the user program or framework.
-    *   Framework Ops: Displays framework operations (JAX, Tensorflow, or PyTorch, for example) executed on the TPU core, if appropriately annotated in the user program or framework.
-    *   Framework Name Scope: For each framework op, a visualization of the stack trace.
+    *   **Framework Name Scope**: For each framework op, a visualization of the stack trace.
 For brevity, this track only appears for a single device.
+    *   **Framework Ops**: Displays framework operations (JAX, Tensorflow, or PyTorch, for example) executed on the TPU core, if appropriately annotated in the user program or framework.
-    *   Source code: Path to the source code being executed, if available in the profile.
+    *   **Source code**: Path to the source code being executed, if available in the profile.
-    *   Scalar unit: For TPUs, events executing on the scalar unit, depicted if present in the profile.
-    *   TensorCore Sync Flags: Synchronization mechanism on TPUs, depicted if present in the profile.
-    *   Host Offload: Ops that asynchronously move data between host memory and accelerator memory.
-There are typically corresponding start and stop ops that appear on the XLA Ops line indicating the accelerator getting prepared for the data transfer (e.g., marking source/destination memory regions as “in use” for the duration of the transfer).
-There may be multiple host offload rows present if there are multiple offload ops executing in parallel, requiring the trace viewer to concurrently display multiple events.
 *   One section for each Sparsecore node: Some TPU generations (e.g., TPU v5p and TPU v6e) are equipped with one or more SparseCore units in addition to the dense compute